-Too much air pressure in the air helper springs will result in a firmer ride, while too little air pressure will allow the air helper spring to bottom out over rough conditions.
-Too little air pressure will also not provide the improvement in handling that is possible.
-TO PREVENT POSSIBLE DAMAGE MAINTAIN A MINIMUM OF 20 P.S.I.
-IN THE RIDE-RITE AIR HELPER SPRINGS AT ALL TIMES.
+Too much air pressure in the air helper springs will result in a firmer ride, while too little air pressure will not allow the improvement in ride and handling that is possible.
+TO PREVENT POSSIBLE DAMAGE MAINTAIN A MINIMUM OF 10 psi IN THE AIR HELPER SPRINGS AT ALL TIMES.
+AFTER LOADING, YOU MAY USE UP TO 100 psi PER SIDE TO LEVEL THE TRUCK.